 - 59 percent want teams to use reusable cups, and so on down to 38 percent expect teams to play in LEED Certified facilities.

 GSB: What about women sports fans and the environment?

-SS: The study is very clear: Environmental activities give sports teams a great avenue with which to engage female sports fans.
+Steve: The study is very clear: Environmental activities give sports teams a great avenue with which to engage female sports fans.

 GSB: How do we know this?

 Steve: Here’s how: 67 percent of surveyed women sports fans describe themselves as “avid”, but 87 percent are concerned about the environment.
 While 82 percent of our surveyed men were self-described as avid, only 75 percent are concerned about the environment.
 Among all women sports fans, 51 percent would participate in a league- or team-run event that benefits the environment as compared to 39 percent of male fans.

 GSB: So, if you were a team or a league, what would you do as it relates to connecting with women fans?

 Steve: I don’t think teams have to shout “WE’RE GREEN!!” to women.
 Women are smart–they’ll get it without being hit over the head with it.
 Instead, they should go with community engagement programs that are green–i.e. planting trees, greening schools, etc.–and theoretically these programs will have a natural appeal for the female fan base.

 GSB: What other major insights did the study reveal?